 Both wills and trusts are important estate planning tools that can pass assets on to heirs and beneficiaries.
 But a will simply determines who gets your property after you pass on; it doesn’t help your loved ones avoid the time and cost of the probate process and courts.
 A living trust, on the other hand, transfers your assets into the safety of a trust managed by a trustee.
 Because your property is distributed to the trust while you are living, it allows you to avoid the hassle of probate.

 The majority of living trusts are revocable living trusts, which can be modified or terminated during your lifetime.
 But what are the benefits of creating a revocable trust, and how do you know if it’s right for you?
-For answers to your questions about estate planning, speak to a Palmdale CA revocable living trust lawyer at Herbert Law Office today.
+For answers to your questions about estate planning, speak to a Lancaster CA revocable living trust lawyer at Herbert Law Office today.

 What Is a Revocable Living Trust?